AryanSant27/LLD/README.md

 * **Strategy Pattern** - Implemented notification service with different notification strategies (Email and SMS)
 * **Factory Pattern** - Implemented a payment processing system using a Factory to separate object creation from client usage
 * **Observer Pattern** - Implemented stock price alerts and an order tracking/notification system using Subjects and Observers
-* **Decorator Pattern** - Implemented a coffee/beverage customization system using composition, decorators, and dynamic chaining
+* **Decorator Pattern** - Implemented an API Request Processing Pipeline using decorators to dynamically compose request-processing behaviors

 ### Current Understanding